 Ruth survived the Holocaust as a hidden child, concealing herself behind a couch or in a trunk with a tiny hole for air, and now she and her parents are free... but the war still haunts her.
 As displaced peoples in a war-ravaged Europe, they struggle to survive until the paperwork comes allowing them to emigrate to America.
 When it finally arrives, Ruth starts a new life in Brooklyn, but she speaks little English and struggles with nightmares and flashbacks.
 And yet she continues to hope that America can become a home.
 This powerful novel about the aftermath of war and atrocity is a timely read, reminding young readers that the impact of these events — past and present — lingers with people long after the violence is over.

-A young orca named Vega knows she will be the matriarch of the pod someday, hunting and navigating the Salish Sea with her brother, Deneb, supporting her.
-But Vega wonders if she's the right whale to lead — a question that becomes devastating when her much-anticipated younger sister is stillborn.
-Then, an earthquake and tsunami separate Vega and Deneb from the pod, and the ocean is unrecognizable with pieces of shattered boats everywhere.
-To save her brother and her surviving family, Vega will have to journey into the open water... and find her way back home again.
-Told in alternating perspectives by Vega and Deneb, this thrilling animal adventure, accented by black and white spot illustrations, incorporates lessons about sea life and environmental issues into its compelling story of family bonds.
+A young orca named Vega knows she will be the matriarch of the pod someday, hunting and navigating the Salish Sea with her brother, Deneb, supporting her — but Vega still wonders if she's the right whale to lead.
+Then, an earthquake and tsunami separate Vega and Deneb from the pod, and leave the ocean unrecognizable with wreckage from the disasters everywhere.
+To save her brother and her surviving family, Vega will have to journey into the open water and find her way back home again.
+Told in alternating perspectives by Vega and Deneb, this thrilling animal adventure, accented by black and white spot illustrations, incorporates lessons about sea life and environmental issues into a powerful story about the strength of family.